Want to be part of the 2025 – 2026 Cairns Youth Council?

 • New sports competitions, music programs, and art exhibitions

 During the Term in Office, the Youth Council will regularly consult with their constituents to make sure their work is meeting the needs of young people in the community.
-Consultation will happen in different ways, including a Community Forum during their Term in Office.
+Consultation will happen in different ways.

-How often and where will the Youth Council meet, and what’s the time commitment?
+How often and where do the Youth Council meet, and what’s the time commitment?

-The Youth Council will meet once a fortnight, alternating between in-person meetings at a central location, and online via zoom.
-Meetings will be 1.5 to 2 hours on a weekday after school (day of the week to be confirmed).
+Youth Council meet once a fortnight, alternating between in-person meetings at the Jubilee Centre, and online via zoom.
+Meetings are 1.5 to 2 hours on a weekday after school.

-As well as fortnightly meetings, the Youth Council may have the chance to go to Cairns Regional Council meetings and other events, which will be decided as the Term in Office rolls out.
-They will also be encouraged to attend events in the community.
+As well as fortnightly meetings, Youth Council may have the chance to go to CRC meetings and other events, which are decided as the Term in Office rolls out.

-Youth Council members will be paid a quarterly stipend of $250 ($1500 across the Term in Office) to recognise that costs might come up as a part of being involved (eg. transport).
+Youth Councillors are paid a quarterly stipend of $250 ($1000 across the Term in Office) to recognise that costs might come up as a part of being involved (eg. transport).

-Food will be provided for meetings with all dietary requirements catered to.
+Food is provided for meetings with all dietary requirements catered to.

 Does the Youth Council work with the Cairns Regional Councillors and Mayor?